heitor57/poi-rss/README.md

 # Setup

-To setup first start with running the Makefile.
+To set up first start with running the Makefile.

 	make

 Download Yelp Open Dataset (https://www.yelp.com/dataset) and put it files in data folder.
 Also download https://www.yelp.com/developers/documentation/v3/all_category_list/categories.json and put it in data directory.

-After this you can generate the datasets we use to do evaluations with the following command:
+After that, it's possible to generate the pre-processed datasets that we use to do evaluations with the following command:

 	cd algorithms/
 	python datasetgen.py